Tiger Nation Scholarship Retention Requirements

 To retain the award from one year to the next, recipients must maintain a cumulative 3.0 GPA and earn 24 credit hours each year.
 A year is defined for this purpose as fall, winter session, and spring.
 Cumulative GPA of 3.0 and 24 credit hours will be checked at the end of each spring semester.

-The scholarship shall be withdrawn for any semester in which the recipient drops to part-time status prior to end of the University refund period unless it is the student’s graduating semester.
+The scholarship shall be withdrawn for any semester in which the recipient drops to part-time status prior to end of the University refund period (24th class day) unless it is the student’s graduating semester.
 The student will be eligible for funds in the subsequent semester provided all other criteria are met.

 Additionally, retention of all University scholarships is contingent upon available funding.

-Students who resign prior to the end of the University refund period or fail to maintain continuous enrollment during the fall and spring semesters will have their scholarship permanently cancelled unless an approved Scholarship Hold is on file with the Office of Financial Aid and Scholarships.
+Students who resign prior to the end of the University refund period (24th class day) or fail to maintain continuous enrollment during the fall and spring semesters will have their scholarship permanently cancelled unless an approved Scholarship Hold is on file with the Office of Financial Aid and Scholarships.